Metastable phase separation and information retrieval in multicomponent mixtures: Stability conditions

 \section{Stability conditions}

 We next derive stability conditions for stationary states.
 These determine whether a particular stationary state is a maximum, saddle, or minimum.
 We are particularly interested in minima, of which there are two kinds: local minima, which represent metastable states; and global minima, which represent thermodynamic equilibrium states.
-While it is well known that homogeneous states can be metastable, here we will derive under what conditions phase separated states can also be metastable.
-First we will derive the stability conditions of homogeneous stationary states, and then those of phase separated stationary states.
+Although metastability is commonly associated with homogeneous states, phase-separated states may also be metastable, see Refs.~\cite{Cahn1969,Evans1997,evans1997diffusive,Olmsted1998} for examples.
+Also, as briefly mentioned in the Introduction, metastable liquid droplets have been observed in {\it in vitro} experiments involving prion-like proteins or peptides at physiological concentrations~\cite{patel2015liquid, lin2015formation, das2025tunable, michaels2023amyloid}.
+Here we derive the conditions for the metastability of phase separated states in multicomponent mixtures.